chandantrue/AngularApp/README.md

 This Application is configured with minimum plugin that is required for development, build scripts are written for making a production build.

+Note : Currently it is development process.
+Not all functionality works.

 #Tools Configured in the Application
 1. Grunt and Gulp - for Build Automation (either of Grunt/Gulp can be used.
 Both are provided as an option for use.)
 2. Jasmine - for writing unit test cases for controllers and services